Gold price passes $5,300 as the dollar’s decline deepens

 Don't miss the latest investment and personal finances news, market analysis, plus money-saving tips with our free twice-daily newsletter

-Which factors are pushing the gold price up?
+Which factors are driving the gold price higher?

 How to gain exposure to gold prices

-There are three main ways to invest in gold.
-The first one is investing in the metal itself through a financial contract, such as an exchange-traded fund (ETF) or exchange-traded commodity (ETC).
+The first one is investing in the metal itself through a financial contract, such as an ETF or exchange-traded commodity (ETC).

 Investments into these kinds of products are another factor helping to support gold prices this year.

-“European investors are getting involved, having added over $6.5 billion to gold ETCs this year alone, reversing the outflows of 2024,” says Bailey.
+“European investors are getting involved, having added over $6.5 billion to gold ETCs in 2025 alone, reversing the outflows of 2024,” says Bailey.

 See our article on the best gold ETFs for more information.